-Thanks to several people who pointed me towards Honda’s announcement of their upcoming CRF450L last week.
-Was this finally the bike which I’ve been droning on about for years?
-An ideal lightweight, all-road modern travel machine, based on the proven, inexpensive but heavy CRF250L trail bike (right) which I bought myself soon after it came out.
+In May 2018 several people pointed me towards Honda’s announcement of their upcoming CRF450L.
+Was this finally the bike I’ve been droning on about for years?
+An ideal lightweight, all-road modern travel machine, based on the now proven CRF250L trail bike (right) which I bought myself soon after it came out?

-When I first saw its very close resemblance to the long-established 450R dirt racer, or indeed the similar, street plate-able (in the UK, at least) CRF450XRL (right), I was disappointed; it was just a barely street-legal dirt bike for the US with the same yard-high razor saddle and crazy 55hp requiring maintenance intervals measured in hours.
-Blink and you’d miss it among the spread of near-identical current Honda powersports dirt racers above left.
-[I was right]
+When I first noticed its very close resemblance to the long-established 450R dirt racer, or indeed the similar, street plate-able (in the UK, at least) CRF450XRL (right), I was disappointed.
+It was just a barely street-legal dirt bike for the US with the same yard-high razor saddle and crazy 50+hp with maintenance intervals measured in hours.
+Blink and you’d miss it among the spread of near-identical current Honda powersports dirt racers on the left.

-The 250L used a heavy but durable CBR road-bike engine which in 2014 became a CBR300 with just 36 more cc but a lot more bottom end.
-Some have been waiting for a CRF300L (and have even shoehorned in CBR300 motors into 250Ls).
+The 250L trail bike uses a heavy but durable CBR road-bike engine which in 2014 became a CBR300 with just 36 more cc but more bottom end.
+Some have been waiting for a CRF300L to follow or have shoehorned in CBR300 motors into 250Ls.
 But clearly you can’t squeeze another 150cc out of that barrel.

-What Honda have done here seems quite radical: instead of creating a new machine, they’ve massively detuned the 450R racer (by over 50%) down close to the 250L’s output – and less than my similarly high-spec WR250R (left) which weighs about the same 131kg.
+What Honda have done for the Europe market seems unlikely to be successful: they’ve massively detuned a 450R racer by over 50% to the 250L’s outputor less than my similarly high-spec WR250R (left) which weighed about the same 131kg.

-To achieve this they added the lightest possible road-legal LED lights, a battery and decent alternator, a more durable three-ring piston, side stand, necessary emissions claptrap including a cat and big pipe (weight to be saved there), cooling fans on the extra big rads, a wide-ratio 6-speed box, an 18-inch rear with the all-important cush drive and even a lockable fuel cap on the titanium tank.
-All they forgot was cool, rally-style bodywork and a seat fit to sit on.
-But that may come if they ever win the Dakar.
+To achieve this they added the lightest possible road-legal LED lights, a battery and decent alternator, a more durable three-ring piston, side stand, necessary emissions stuff including a cat and big pipe (weight to be saved there), cooling fans on the extra big rads, a wide-ratio 6-speed box, an 18-inch rear with the all-important cush drive and even a lockable fuel cap on the tiny but titanium tank.
+All they forgot was cool, rally-style bodywork (but see top of page) and a seat fit to sit on.
 All this adds 19kg over a 450R racer, but at 131 kilos that’s still pretty good.

 But what still throws me is the new 450L’s schizophrenic nature:

-• carries the ‘L’ road bike label but more than twice the price of the 250L?
+• carries the ‘L’ road bike label but nothing like a 250L